francescogerardomarra/its/modulo26/3_filters.md

             throws ServletException, IOException {

         // Phase 1: **Before filterChain.doFilter(request, response)** (Request Processing / Pre-processing)
-        // This is where we can perform actions on the incoming request before it reaches the target resource (e.g., servlet).
+        // This is where we can perform actions on the incoming request before it reaches the target resource (e.g. servlet).

         System.out.println("Processing incoming request in Custom Security Filter...");  // Pre-processing the request

-        // Custom logic for request processing (e.g., security checks, logging, validation)
+        // Custom logic for request processing (e.g. security checks, logging, validation)
         // In this phase, you might check for authentication tokens, validate user roles, or log incoming request details.

         // Continue with the filter chain, passing the request and response to the next filter or resource filterChain.doFilter(request, response);

         // Phase 2: **After filterChain.doFilter(request, response)** (Response Processing / Post-processing)
-        // This is where we can perform actions after the request has been processed by the target resource (e.g., servlet).
+        // This is where we can perform actions after the request has been processed by the target resource (e.g. servlet).

         // Control flow returns here once the request has passed through the rest of the filter chain and the target resource.

         System.out.println("Processing outgoing response in Custom Security Filter...");  // Post-processing the response

-        // Custom logic for response processing (e.g., adding security headers, logging response status)
+        // Custom logic for response processing (e.g. adding security headers, logging response status)
         // In this phase, you could add security headers to the response or log details about the response before sending it to the client.
     }
 }